 Decca Eloquence 480 5048

-1958 witnessed two pioneer recordings.
+1958 witnessed two pioneer recordings of Tchaikovsky’s 1812 Overture.
 Antal Doráti’s 1812 on Mercury features an impressive authentic bronze cannon, but is spoilt by wooden orchestral playing.

 That same year, Kenneth Alwyn was summoned to record Decca’s first stereo 1812.

 Alwyn had never conducted the work before, yet this works to the recording’s advantage: he takes nothing for granted in this compelling account.